EEOC’s revised EEO-1 reporting guidelines continue to require employers with 100 or more employees to submit W2 earnings and hours worked data.

 On July 13, after considering hundreds of comments received during the comment period, the EEOC published a revised (although substantively similar) proposal for further comment and provided additional information about how it intends to use compensation data.

 Consistent with the original proposal, the EEOC’s revised proposal will require employers with 100 or more employees to include two categories of information in their EEO-1 Reports.
 First, employers will continue to submit ethnicity, race, and sex data by job category as is currently required.
 Second, employers will be required to submit data regarding employees’ W2 earnings and hours worked.
 These data will be reported by job category and, within each job category, further broken down across twelve pay bands.
-View an example of the proposed new reporting form.

 The primary differences between the EEOC’s original proposal (for detail on the original proposal, read our LawFlash, “EEOC Proposes Significant Expansion of EEO-1 Reporting Requirements”) and the revised proposal include the following: